Luis-Licea/luisliceatorres.com/content/posts/2025-09-10-charleston-notes.md

 ### Closed position

+The position is the same as a [Lindy Hop closed position].

+### Left-to-right closed position

-The position is the same as a [Lindy Hop Closed Position].
+The position is the same as a [Lindy Hop left-to-right closed position].

 ## Patterns

 ### Basic

+Start in a [Lindy Hop closed position].
 The footwork for 1 is back with left, 2 is forward with right (rock step) 3 is a kick forward with left, 4 is changing weight onto your left leg.
 Notice that there is not a lot of horizontal or vertical travel for the left foot in steps 3 and 4 because you are kicking forward and then bringing your foot straight down to the floor.
 On 4 you are contracting your right gastrocnemius to impulse you forward and your are using your left foot to stop the forward momentum.
 Your right leg should still have forward momentum from step 4, so 5 is a kick forward with the right foot.
 On 6 you are contracting your right leg hamstrings as much as possible (bending your right knee) as your leg travels backwards.
 7 is a kick backward with right foot, 8 is step back on right foot.
 On 8 you are contracting your left gastrocnemius to impulse you backward and you use your right leg to stop that momentum and change weight.
 On 1 your left leg should still have some backwards momentum, so bring it back such that 1 left leg is behind right leg.

 ### Kick

-Start in a [closed position].
+Start in a [Lindy Hop left-to-right closed position].

-For this step you will need to hold the followers hand on 1 at waist level.
-The arms should be relaxed as if they were rubber bands attached at the shoulders and hands.

 For the footwork, the kicks still happen on 3, on 5, and on 7.
 Step 1 also feels like a kick, but it actually lands.